Central Saint Martins: Schools and location

-Teaching at Central Saint Martins is organised into nine programmes, which include acting, art, design, fashion, graphics, jewellery and textiles, as well as foundation courses.
+As of 2014, teaching at Central Saint Martins is organised into nine programmes, which include acting, art, design, fashion, graphics, jewellery and textiles, as well as foundation courses.

 Central Saint Martins moved to a converted warehouse complex on Granary Square at King's Cross in 2011.
 Most of the college is housed there, but it also uses the former Byam Shaw building in Elthorne Road, Archway, and premises in Richbell Place, Holborn.

-Staff and alumni
+Alumni

 Among the alumni of the school are the Turner Prize winner Laure Prouvost, the musician Jarvis Cocker, and many fashion designers, including John Galliano, Stella McCartney, Alexander McQueen, Zac Posen and Riccardo Tisci.

-In 2022 Rathna Ramanathan became head of the college, succeeding Jeremy Till who had been in the post since 2012.